How do you cram the whole content of the book or article into a few words? How do you keep viewers interested enough to look a second time?

 People stopped responding to cliché terms such as ‘high quality’, ‘number one’, and ‘top of the line’ a long time ago.
 It takes more than that to convince viewers that what they’ll get is different from the rest.

-2. Going straight to the point vs. creative headlines
+2. Straight to the point vs. creative headlines

 A direct, brief headline works in some cases, as do creative headlines.
 It depends on the situation really–direct headlines make use of the product characteristics and features; while the indirect headline is used to grab attention.